 - Additive Manufacturing has the potential to give the company a global competitive advantage

 IMR provides Irish manufacturing companies with the support they need to become ready for the next generation of digital manufacturing.
 Medical device production is a prevalent industry in Ireland and IMR works with a variety of companies to investigate what can be achieved with 3D printed medical devices.

-- Orthotics which are external devices used to maintain/alter the position of a joint or body part
+APOS manufacture prosthetics, which are external devices fitted to mimic the functionality of a missing limb, and Orthotics which are external devices used to maintain/alter the position of a joint or body part

 APOS are 100% Irish Owned and are the only independent prosthetic and orthotic Irish manufacturer.